d11wtq/iode-rb/README.md

 prog.call(true)  #=> 42
 ```

-This works because internally, iode lambdas are represented as Procs.
+This works because internally, iode funcs are represented as Procs.

 Incidentally, that means you can even pass higher-order functions from Ruby
 to iode.